Department of Recreation Administration

 Professional and Human Services Building, Room 121

-B.S. in Recreation Administration - Community Recreation and Youth Services Option
+B.S. in Recreation Administration - Community Recreation, Youth Development, and Senior

 B.S. in Recreation Administration - Outdoor Recreation and Natural Resource Management

 B.S. in Recreation Administration - Recreation Therapy

 B.S. in Recreation Administration - Special Events and Tourism

 B.S. in Recreation Administration - Sports and Entertainment Facility Management

 Certificate of Special Study in Adventure Based Programming